ClearControl/GS16AO64c/README.md

 Final version of module to control 64 channel DAC card from General Standards (model 16AO64c)

-This module consists of two methods:
+This module consists of two classes:

 ### GSBuffer
 	- Uses coremem to allocate memory.